 - Cake pop stand or styrofoam block

 Line your work surface wax paper.
 Having the perfect pliable dough consistency is key.
-Please refer to this cake pop shaping tutorial for making your cake pop dough, as well as tips and tricks for molding.

 Use a cookie scoop to portion the dough so all of your cake pops are uniform in size.

 Roll into a ball and then into a plump lemon shape.
 Place the pieces on a wax paper-lined cookie sheet and refrigerate.

 While the pieces are chilling, we’ll organizing and melt the candy coating.

 Place about 20 white candy wafers in a ziplock bag.
 Set aside, we will melt this later to pipe the eyes.